THE LORAINE WILLIAMS POETRY PRIZE

 The second annual Loraine Williams Poetry Prize competition will be open from 1 April–15 May 2014, with the winning poem to be announced on 15 August 2014.
-Please check back later in the fall for submission details.
+Please check back on 1 April for submission details.

 We do not consider unsolicited manuscripts between 15 May and 15 August.
 Submissions received during that period will be returned unread.